Guidelines for grantees

 1. When applying for a new grant, you must report on the results obtained with previous grants and on the progress of the research in the relevant section of the application form.

-2. You must report on your results annually in Researchfish, based on a request sent by the Cancer Foundation.
-The first report is requested approximately one year after the first instalment has been paid.
-The Cancer Foundation uses the Researchfish system to monitor the results and impact of research it has supported through grants.
+2. Report on the results based on a separate request sent by the Cancer Foundation.
+The Cancer Foundation Finland uses the reports to monitor the results and impact of funded research.

 If you have been awarded a dissertation grant, you must send us information on the date of the public examination of the dissertation and, where possible, a permanent link to the online version of the doctoral thesis.
 No other reporting or accounts are required.